In this article:

 Tobacco smoking can affect mental health.
 (6) Nicotine is a strong psychological stimulant and could potentially alter brain chemistry.
 These changes in the brain could explain the strong addiction power of smoking behavior.

-Evidence is also accumulating to suggest that the risk of dementia is much higher in smokers compared with that in nonsmokers.
+It is well established that smokers have an increased risk of depression and anxiety.
+(6) Evidence is also accumulating to suggest that the risk of dementia is much higher in smokers compared with that in nonsmokers.
 (7)

 3. Respiratory problems